hazelcast/hazelcast/site/docs/operations/gc-concerns.md

 advantage of G1 over many other collectors is a graceful increase in GC pause length under such conditions.

-### For Latency Goals Below 20 ms, Use the Low-Latency GCs
+## For Latency Goals Below 20 ms, Use the Low-Latency GCs

 If you aim for very low latencies (anything below 20 ms), your best bet are the Shenandoah and ZGC collectors.
-They are still in their experimental phases and under active development, so using the latest JDK is highly recommonded.
+They are still in their experimental phases and under active development, so using the latest JDK is highly recommended.
 Their maximum throughput is lower than G1, which means you must provision more hardware for them.

 The version of ZGC in JDK 14.0.1 (that we tested) has crude ergonomics